ruuda/musium/docs/configuration.md

 The value is the path of a program to be executed.
 It is not possible to pass arguments to the program.
 Instead, you can create a shell script that will call the program with the required arguments.
+If the program does not finish within 30 seconds, Musium will kill the child process.

 You can control the time between playback ending, and executing the program, with the `idle_timeout_seconds` setting.
 If playback resumes within this time,